Thekchen Choling: Practices and events

 The Singapore temple has weekly teachings in English and Mandarin, chanting and prayers sessions.
 It provides prayers and celebrations for Buddhist holy days and festivals such as Lunar New Year, Vesak, Ullambana, and Qingming Festival.
-It is the only Tibetan Buddhist temple in Singapore to be open twenty four hours a day, seven days a week.
-The main hall is available to all who seek a place of quiet, for prayers, for meditation at any time of the day.
-The temple provides free traditional Chinese Medicine consulting service, acupuncture service and medicine weekly.
-The temple provides free medicine distribution, free meals and financial support, with emphasis for the poor and elderly.
+The main hall is available to all who seek a place of quiet, for prayers and for meditation from 11am-7pm, Monday to Sunday.
 The devotees chant sutras in Mandarin wearing the traditional Chinese Hai-Ching and chant prayers in English and Tibetan while wearing the layman robes of white and maroon.
 This temple is unusual for the youth of its devotees; most are below the age of thirty five.
 The temple was granted permission by the Office of the 14th Dalai Lama to publish thirteen of his books in simplified Mandarin for free distribution.

+Annual Vesak Celebrations

+The Annual Vesak Celebrations at Thekchen Choling, a Buddhist temple, are events commemorating the birth, enlightenment, and passing of the Buddha.
+These celebrations often include various activities such as prayer sessions, meditation, dharma talks, and community events.

+One of the highlights is the display of a Giant Shakyamuni Buddha Thangka, a large and intricate cloth painting depicting the Buddha, which is typically unfurled during the celebrations.

+Animal Blessing Ceremony

+The Animal Blessing Ceremony at Thekchen Choling is an event dedicated to the welfare and happiness of animals.
+This ceremony is an expression of compassion and a reflection of the Buddhist principle of kindness towards all living beings.

+During the ceremony, animals brought by their owners receive blessings from the monks.
+The ceremony includes chanting of mantras, sprinkling of holy water, and offering of prayers.

 Community Outreach

 With the vision of "Connecting All with Divine Hearts", Thekchen Choling hopes to complement the spiritual healing of the temple with a focus on giving aid to those in need.

-Thekchen Choling Community Outreach offers the following community services:

-Healing Services

-TCCL is developing ways to provide effective health care to the needy.
-The healing services consist of Traditional Chinese Medicine, Acupuncture and Reiki Healing sessions held weekly at the temple.
-Future plans include a western medical health clinic.
-The temple regularly hosts Healing oracles from Ladakh providing their unique form of healing.